openshift/ansible-service-broker/docs/design.md

 when given this ID.
 Likely needs to be some kind of GUID.

-Puts a record of the instance in its store with whatever bookkeeping data is required, then tells the relevant AA to `provision` itself with the user provided parameters given to the ASB via the provision request.
-AA is responsible for actually instantiating itself and defining what it means to be `provisioned`.
+Puts a record of the instance in its store with whatever bookkeeping data is required, then tells the relevant APB to `provision` itself with the user provided parameters given to the ASB via the provision request.
+APB is responsible for actually instantiating itself and defining what it means to be `provisioned`.

 ### Deprovision